Scusa ma ti chiamo amore: Plot

 Diletta meets a guy at school and they quickly develop feelings for each other.
 Soon after making plans with him, Diletta gets into a tragic car accident that leaves her in a coma for weeks.
 Olly, Niki, and Erica spend their time with her in the hospital, singing and playing her songs and reviewing for la maturità, the final exam at the end of Italian high school.
 While Niki reviews for the test, Diletta wakes up and the girls celebrate.

 Elena returns and Alex leaves Niki for his old life, but soon realizes that he is no longer in love with the woman he is supposed to be with, nor with the job he is supposed to be glad to have.
-Alex finds that Elena had been sleeping with the man with whom he had been competing against for the "La Luna" advertisement bid and kicks her out.
-He then rejects his new promotion and work and quits, buying a house on an island and leaves a note for Niki to join him there.
+Alex finds that Elena had been sleeping with the man with whom he had been competing for the "La Luna" advertisement bid and kicks her out.
+He then rejects his new promotion and work and quits, buying a house on an island and leaving a note for Niki to join him there.
 They reunite and live happily ever after.